kubeedge/killercoda-scenarios/deployment/step7.md

 On successful creation of node, message "node/_edge node name given_ created" will be displayed.

-Pull docker image of edgecore(The image used for this tutorial is created from release version v0.3.0-beta.0).
+Pull docker image of edgecore(The image used for this tutorial is created from release-1.0).

 `docker pull kubeedge/edgecore:v1.0.0`{{execute HOST2}}